freifunk-gluon/gluon/docs/user/site.rst

     An optional parameter ``vlan`` (integer) is supported.

-    Both ``mesh`` and ``ibss`` accept an optional ``mcast_rate`` (kbit/s) parameter for setting the default multicast datarate.
+    Both ``mesh`` and ``ibss`` accept an optional ``mcast_rate`` (kbit/s) parameter for setting the multicast bitrate.
+Increasing the default value of 1000 to something like 12000 is recommended.
     ::

        wifi24 = {